Seelengrab/Supposition.jl/docs/src/resources.md

 This page contains a collection of PBT tutorials and other useful resources for learning PBT techniques.
 Most, if not all, should be directly translatable to Supposition.jl in one form or another.
-If you find a new tutorial or ressource that helped you test your code with Supposition.jl in some manner, please don't hesitate to open a PR adding the ressource here!
+If you find a new tutorial or resource that helped you test your code with Supposition.jl in some manner, please don't hesitate to open a PR adding the resource here!

  * [The purpose of Hypothesis](https://hypothesis.readthedocs.io/en/latest/manifesto.html) by David R. MacIver
    * > [...], the larger purpose of Hypothesis is to drag the world kicking and screaming into a new and terrifying age of high quality software.